author

 About the author

-Kenneth E. Hunter is known as an author of mid-20th-century U.S. Army World War II pictorial histories.
-Reliable catalog and ebook records identify him as the author or co-author of works including The War Against Japan: Pictorial Record, The War Against Germany: Europe and Adjacent Areas, and The War Against Germany and Italy: Mediterranean and Adjacent Areas.
+Kenneth E. Hunter is best known as a writer and compiler of World War II military histories published with the U.S. Army’s historical program.
+His name appears on works including The War Against Germany: Europe and Adjacent Areas, The War Against Japan, and The War Against Germany and Italy: Mediterranean and Adjacent Areas.